King Edward VI School - Sport

 Fencing

 K.E.S fencers have achieved some notable results over the years.
 The School has provided many members of the British and England youth fencing teams, a tradition maintained by our current athletes.
-Indeed one year K.E.S. was proud to man the entire England U16 and U18 sabre team.
-In 2019 the School were British Team Fencing Champions and runners-up at U13, U15 and U18, a fantastic achievement.
+Indeed one particular year, K.E.S. was proud to man the entire England U16 and U18 sabre team.

 Rowing

 The School’s Boat Club was founded in 1926 and has long and rich history of success.
 It is probably best known as the founding school of the Ball Cup Regatta.
-K.E.S has won the Ball Cup on eight different occasions, most recently in 2016.
-Although one of the smallest school boat clubs in the country it has produced some outstanding individual oarsmen over the years, including James Roe who is a two times World Champion and who won Olympic Gold for Great Britain at the 2012 Paralympics.
+K.E.S has won the Ball Cup on at least ten different occasions, most recently in 2025.
+Although one of the smallest school boat clubs in the country it has produced some outstanding individual oarsmen over the years, including James Roe who is a two times World Champion and who won Olympic Gold for Great Britain at the 2012 Paralympics and Esme Booth who won a Silver Medal at the Paris 2024 Olympics

 The commitment to King Edward VI School Rowing requires significant dedication to train at the appropriate level and the Ball Cup Victory was a culmination of three years of relentlessly pursuing a specific goal from a talented set of students and coaches.
 A truly tremendous achievement.